arianakhakpour/School_District_Analysis/README.md

 > How is the district summary affected?

 Only the row pertaining to Thomas High School has affected, as their grade 9 scores were discarded.
+(See: [Summary before changes](https://github.com/arianakhakpour/School_District_Analysis/blob/main/pre-summary.PNG) , [Summary after changes](https://github.com/arianakhakpour/School_District_Analysis/blob/main/post-summary.PNG)

 > How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?